DavidDikker/endgame/docs/risks/ebs.md

     --group-names all
 ```

-* To view the contents of the exposed resource policy, run the following:
+* To verify that the snapshot has been shared with the public, run the following from the victim account:

 ```bash
 export SNAPSHOT_ID=snap-1234567890abcdef0